Host Hugo with Caddy: Complete Setup Guide

 2. Performance Optimization

-Caddy has a built in file server for serving static content so it’s a great companion for hosting Hugo static websites.
-The simplicity and efficiency of Caddy’s architecture means your Hugo generated static sites will load fast and reliable even under heavy traffic.
+Caddy has a built-in file server for serving static content, so it’s a great companion for hosting Hugo static websites.
+The simplicity and efficiency of Caddy’s architecture mean you can generate static sites that will load fast and reliably, even under heavy traffic.

 3. Simplified Setup Process

-Steps to Host Hugo Static Website with Caddy Web Server
+Steps to Hosta Hugo Static Website with Caddy Web Server

 Step 1: Install Hugo on Your Server

-- Initialize a new Hugo site by running
+2. Initialize a new Hugo site by running hugo new site <site-name>.

-. - Add your content, themes, and configuration files, and then build your site by running
+3. Add your content, themes, and configuration files, and then build your site by running hugo.

-After Hugo has generated the static files, they will be located in the public
+After Hugo generates the static files, they will be in the public folder.

 Step 2: Install Caddy Web Server